couchbaselabs/mini-hacks/kitchen-sync/ios/README.md

 15. Now is a great time to build and run the application.

-16. Let's add sycn!
+16. Let's add sync!
 Go back to `AppDelegate.m` and Define your sync url location above the implementation of the `AppDelegate` class.

  ```objective-c
  	#define kSyncUrl @"http://<YOUR_WIFI_OR_ETHERNET_IP>:4984/kitchen-sync"